AI is the next era, and I went all in before the market did.

 Maps to

-Adoption where it's hard isn't a pivot for me.
+The unlock is meeting people where they are, not dragging them into a new world.
+Getting AI adopted where it's resisted isn't a pivot for me.
 It's been the assignment all along.

 MOD Pizza training manager (reviews up 20%+ in six months).
 Founder of Empty Ego ($500 to six figures over 22 months).
 Sales and member services at Sunrun and UnitedHealth.